openstax/enki/README.md

 If you already have the files locally, you can specify a path to them and the CLI can sideload them in instead of fetching from GitHub.

-To use this method, set the `SIDELOAD_PATH` environment variable to where the book is.
+To use this method, use the `--sideload` argument to specify where to load the book from.

 ## Google Docs